aARTEMkad/Telegram_Bot_API_Aiogram/README.md

 V1.0 Added a functional menu in which you can navigate

-V1.1 Added functionality with inline buttons
+V1.1 Added functionality with inline buttons and fixs bugs